What is EICR certificate?

-- Provide a copy of that electrical safety certificate to the local housing authority within 7 days of receiving a request in writing for it from that authority.
+- Please provide a copy of that electrical safety certificate to the local housing authority within 7 days of receiving a request in writing for it from that authority.

 - Retain a copy of that report until the next inspection and test are due and supply a copy to the person carrying out the next inspection and test.

-- Provide a copy of the most recent electrical safety certificate to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises; and any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant.
+- Please provide a copy of the most recent electrical safety check certificate to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises, and to any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant.

-- You should provide the electrical inspection report to the tenants when signing the tenancy agreement along with other documents like the gas safety certificate, EPC and how to rent guide.
+- You should provide the electrical inspection report to the tenants when signing the tenancy agreement and other documents like the gas safety certificate, EPC and how to rent guide.